-Khamiss Jumah Youssif has been President of the nonprofit for four years, and is a US citizen (he has also changed his first name from Abakar to Khamiss).
+Khamiss Jumah Youssif has been President of the nonprofit since March 2013, and is a US citizen (he has also changed his first name from Abakar to Khamiss).
 He has organized three annual meetings, and was one of the contributors of DOHS’s application for nonprofit status and filers of its annual returns with the IRS, including our 990 for 2015 (which he co-wrote and carefully explained to the other Board members as needed).
 He currently co-administers the DOHS website and chairs the group’s Board meetings.
 Born in West Darfur, he ran a food and dry goods retail business (responsible for accounting and inventory) while he was a refugee in Ghana before he arrived in the US in 2010 (where he was immediately made a translator for other new arrivals by Kentucky Refugee Ministries, a local resettlement agency).
 Since arriving in America, he has become an independent cab driver, and later worked at Amazon.
 He has also become a major asset to the sizable refugee community in his new home, Louisville, Kentucky, helping Somalians, Iraqis, Rwandans and South Sudanese in addition to Sudanese learn how to drive and understand things such as credit ratings, how to apply for work and schedule interviews.
 He has also assisted sick and home-bound elderly new arrivals, taking them to medical appointments and picking up and explaining their prescriptions to them.
 He studied psychology and mental development at Jefferson Community and Technical College in Louisville, Kentucky, but moved to San Diego, CA in February 2017.
 He plans to use his education to follow a career in social work.
 DOHS’s four current projects interest him very much, and he would eventually like to see the DOHS in Darfur, Sudan building and supporting schools.

 Mohammed Abdulrahman has served as DOHS’s Treasurer since 2010, providing experienced accounting service to the nonprofit and handling all communications with our bank.
 He also co-administers the DOHS Facebook Page and was one of the contributors to the group’s application for nonprofit status as well as a major contributor to the completion of our 990 for 2015.
 Our refugee guides for education, self-confidence and goal-setting were written by him.
 He was also born in what is now West Darfur.
 He served as a translator for UNHCR for a year and a half, and also ran (and was the accountant for) a Darfur community aid group while he was a refugee in Malta.
 He arrived in the US in 2009 and is now an American citizen.
 He currently co-owns and operates a limousine service and also attends Regional College in Dallas, studying automotive technology.
 He works with DOHS because he wants to help newly-arrived refugees in the US by offering translation services and other support, including literacy education.
 He also want to help preserve the culture of the Massalit.